 consolidate plans for accommodations, ground transport, site

-for such a program must be relatively advanced at the time of
+Planning for such a program must be relatively advanced at the time

-application, and the program must be offered in the academic year
+offer the new program in the academic year or summer following the

 Click here for